Personal Branding Tips for Writers

 Define Your Audience

 As a writer, it’s important that you define your audience so that you can steer your marketing efforts in the right direction.
 There are many different factors that will help you determine a specific target depending on the type of writing you’re doing.
 For example, if you write books, are these for children, young adults, or adults?
 If you have a blog, what is the focus of your blog?
 A blog focused on working moms may have a different audience than a blog for burgeoning writers.
 Once your audience is super clear, you will have an easier time finding a focus for your written work and you will be able to develop a much more solid voice in your writing and in that writing community.
-This will help you solidify your presence in this community, allowing you to more recognized along with your writing.
+This will help you solidify your presence in this community, allowing you to be more recognized along with your writing.

 Curate Your Image